The Boy fell.

 The tree up ahead wasn’t a tree.
 It moved, tearing up the soil like a crab rising from sand, and the Boy screamed and fell backwards.

-The numbness spread, swallowed, took him too fast, and he stopped struggling.
-Time for bed, bud, he recalled in his mother’s voice, his mother’s arms tucking him in, kissing his forehead, turning off the lights –
+They pierced him, entered his skin with white-hot finality.
+Cool numbness spread after took him too fast, and time for bed, bud, his mother’s voice said, his mother’s arms tucking him in, kissing his forehead, turning off the lights –

 The Boy wanted to sleep.
 “Red… Stop.
 Red, stop!”